grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 )
 ```

-As you probably remember, each method wraps a constructor, e.g. `Calls()` is defined as:
+As you probably remember, in this case each method wraps a constructor, e.g. `Calls()` is defined as:

 ```csharp
 public Alarm Calls(string number)